chuspace/chuspace/README.md

 - Realtime contribution and collaboration
 - custom domains and hosting

 Started out as a response to Medium editor being not so coding friendly back in 2015.

 In short, it's combination of Google(indexing and search), Github (Versioning and Content storage) and Medium (Simple reading experience).

 ## Tech stack

 Chuspace is built on the popular Ruby on Rails framework and is by design a monolith.

 **Backend**

 - Ruby 3.1+
 - Ruby on Rails
 - Postgresql
-- Redis

 **Frontend**